itamarcn/ToDoList/README.md

 npm install

-3. Run the Frontend Development Server: ng serve
+3. Run the Frontend Development Server: npm start

 The frontend will be accessible at `http://localhost:4200`.

 ## Usage

 - Access the frontend application at `http://localhost:4200` in your web browser.
-- Use the Task Management Application to create, manage, and complete tasks.
+- Use the To Do List Management Application to create, edit, and complete tasks.
 - The backend API is available at `http://localhost:5000` and serves as the data source for the frontend.